 Cramps, mood swings, body aches, headaches…just a few common symptoms we hear about during your period.
 How much can we do to minimize those symptoms?
 Did you know your diet plays a huge role in your cycle and can help blast away those unwanted symptoms?
+There are many nutrients for period health that can help.

 Basically, a healthy period requires the right nutrients.
 Though there is no single best diet for period health, a focus on providing your body with an adequate supply of anti-inflammatory can keep you feeling your best.